mishamyrt/misprint/README.md

     <img src="./logo.png" width="442px">
 <p>

-Simple and tiny library, that lets you quickly add a typo handler to your site.
+Simple and tiny library, that lets you quickly add a typo notifyer to your site.

 * 279 bytes (minified and gzipped).
 It uses [Size Limit](https://github.com/ai/size-limit) to control size.
 * Only one exported function.